-*The molecular weight and protein load decrease as the amount of foreign protein decreases.
-Studies show that the less amount of foreign protein, the risk of development of any immunogenicity may be reduced.
+*The molecular weight and protein load decreases as the amount of foreign protein decreases.
+Studies show that the with less foreign protein, the risk of developing any immunogenicity may be reduced.

 Are Botox Brands Including Korean Botox Any Different?

-There are no conclusive studies that suggest a single brand of Botox or Korean Botox has a longer lasting effect than others.
-As for the time taken for the effect, if broken down into stages of onset and peak, there are some variations.
-But generally speaking, the effects are shown for all brands in a similar period of 1 week.
+There are no conclusive studies that suggest a single brand of Botox, Korean or otherwise, has a longer lasting effect than others.
+The only variation comes in the time needed to see results, with different brands having different "peak" times.
+But generally speaking, all brands show effect in a similar period of 1 week.